Relief for Gastrointestinal & Infection Pain in Dogs

 Dosage: 2.5 mg per pound (5 mg/kg) daily.

-Side Effects: May cause gastrointestinal upset and liver toxicity in rare cases.
+Side Effects: May cause gastrointestinal upset and rare liver toxicity.

 Non-Steroidal Anti-Inflammatory Drugs (NSAIDs)